Add rust demangling support

 Specifically, it supports demangling rust names up to 1.35.
 The not yet (as of the time of issue creation) released 1.36 rust changes the demangling format, however it does so in a manner that will not interfere.
 Basically the demangling library will merely not recognize any names mangled using the 1.36 and later format at this time (that will be a future feature).

-Updated by Jason King 4 months ago
+Updated by Jason King over 4 years ago

 It seems appropriate to also upstream Joyent OS-7695 at the same time as this: